-SITE ASSESSMENT CRITERIA SCORE (GREEN, AMBER, RED)

-Site in use: Playing Fields a

-Buildings in use: Sports Pavilion a

-Any legal issues: Not Known
+AVAILABILITY SITE ASSESSMENT CRITERIA SCORE (GREEN, AMBER, RED) Site in use: Playing Fields а Buildings in use: Sports Pavilion а Any legal issues: Not Known

-LEVEL 1: STRATEGIC CONSIDERATIONS CITE ACCECCMENT ODITEDIA SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED) In Green Belt: Ten years ago, two studies were undertaken of the Green Belt surrounding Cambridge.
-These studies were the Cambridge City Council, 'Inner Green Belt Boundary Study' 2002 and the South Cambridgeshire District Council, 'Cambridge Green Belt Study' (prepared by Landscape Design Associates) 2002. r Ten years on the Council has produced a 2012 appraisal of the inner Green Belt.
+SCORE SITE ASSESSMENT CRITERIA (GREEN, AMBER, RED) In Green Belt: r Ten years ago, two studies were undertaken of the Green Belt surrounding Cambridge.
+These studies were the Cambridge City Council, 'Inner Green Belt Boundary Study' 2002 and the South Cambridgeshire District Council, 'Cambridge Green Belt Study' (prepared by Landscape Design Associates) 2002.
+Ton years on the Council has produced a 2012 approical of the inper Croop Ten years on the Council has produced a 2012 appraisal of the inner Green Belt.
 This specifically reconsiders zones of land immediately adjacent to the City in terms of the principles and function of the Green Belt.
 It does not identify specific areas with potential for further release.
 The sites lies in Zone 9.
 The 2002 Study and the 2012 appraisal found that all areas within this zone were of medium to very high importance to the setting of the City and medium to very high importance to Green Belt purposes.
 The majority of this zone is on flat farmland with some slight elevation to the north and south of the area.
 The land is mostly arable and divided into relatively small fields with managed hedgerows and ditches.
 Grantchester Village is located in the southern part of this zone.
 Also in the southern part of this zone is the river Cam and it associated river valley landscape.
 The elevated parts of the zone create small plateaus that are sometimes screened by their landform and by vegetation.
 Views are usually open and of abrupt urban edges with a soft green foreground.
 There are distant views from the rolling clayland hills to the west of Cambridge, particularly around Haslingfield.
 The tower of Haslingfield church can be seen from the edge of the City and there are clear views of the historic collegiate core of Cambridge seen above the urban edge in the near distance.
-The land between the River Cam and Trumington Road rises up gently from the river and includes sports and recreational uses as well as arable
+The lend between the Diver Com and Trumington Deed views we south The land between the River Cam and Trumington Road rises up gently from the river and includes sports and recreational uses as well as arable

 land and tree cover.
 There is a mature tree belts within the site and along the River Cam which forms its western boundary.
 On the opposite (western) side of the river lie Grantchester meadows and village.
 There are some interrupted views over the river valley to the west.

 This part of the western edge provides separation between the City and Grantchester and is also part of the rural river corridor that reaches into and through the City.
 The river corridor is a Defining Character to Cambridge.

 This Green Belt western edge of Cambridge is one of the most sensitive areas of landscape around the City because of a combination of topography, open views and the proximity of the historic core of Cambridge to the edge of the City.
 All of these factors result in a landscape which very important to the setting of the City and for the purposes of Green Belt.

 In Area Flood Risk: The location lies entirely within Flood Risk Zone 1 (the lowest level of river flood risk). g

 European Nature Conservation Site: No g

 SSSI: No g

 Involve Demolition Listed Building: No g

 Affect Scheduled Ancient Monument: No g

 Affect Historic Park & Garden: No g

+Level 1 Conclusion:

+The site is within the Companyidae Orean Dalt.
+It is not the value of the Otrate size I have a local have a